 - 1 tbsp milk

 - 1 tbsp red food coloring

 |Change servings? mini bundts||Change the Units?|

-- Preheat oven to 325 degrees F. Spray mini bundt pans generously with baking spray, then set aside.
+- Preheat oven to 325 degrees F. Spray a mini bundt cake pan generously with baking spray, then set aside.

-- Sift together flour, baking powder, and salt, then set aside.
+- In a medium bowl, sift together flour, baking powder, and salt, then set aside.